ese5160/final-project-a07g-a14g-t14-pillpal/A07G_README.md

 ### Software Architecture

+#### Hardware Requirements Specifications

+(HR 01): Microcontroller Core
+The project shall be based on the SAMW25 microcontroller module.

+(HR 02): Access control for healthcare workers
+An RFID reader shall be used for access control.
+The reader shall authenticate RFID tags at a maximum distance of 5 cm and communicate with the microcontroller via I2C.

+(HR 03): Stepper motor specification
+If the RFID tag matches the reader, the lid of the main compartment shall open, which is controlled by a solenoid lock connected using an N-channel MOSFET and flyback diodes across the solenoid's terminals.

+(HR 04): Regarding the action of the dispenser
+The pill will be dispensed using a carousel design.
+A rotating disc is aligned with a dispensing chute.
+The disc rotates using a stepper motor to position the correct slot over the chute at the scheduled time, controlled by the RTC.

+(HR 05): Dose alerts
+The device shall include a buzzer for audio notifications.
+The buzzer shall produce a sound output of at least 65 dB at 50 cm and shall be activated for dose alerts.

+(HR 06): Power Management
+A Lithium Ion Cylindrical Battery - 3.7V, 2200mAh shall be used as the power source.
+The battery shall be parallely connected to a Boost Convert (6V) and a Buck Converter (3.3V).

+(HR 07): Structure of the dispenser
+The device enclosure shall have dimensions of 30 x 30 x 45 cm and be made of acrylic.
+It shall include a transparent lid to check pill availability without opening the device.
+The dispenser mechanism will be 3d printed.

+(HR 08): Internet Connectivity
+The pill dispenser shall use 802.11 b/g/n Wi-Fi for communication with cloud services.

+(HR 09): Low power indication
+The device should feature two LEDs to display operational states such as low power and low wifi connectivity.

+(HR 10): Pill weighing action
+A load cell should be used to measure the weight of the pills when they are refilled.
+It should approximately be equal to the total weight of the dosage over a month.

+(HR 11): Checking if the pill is taken
+A load cell/force sensor should be placed at the end of the dispenser to check if the patient picks up the pill

+#### Software Requirements Specifications

+(SRS 01): A notification shall be sent to the patient when they need to take their medication.
+An RTC timer will be used to send notifications and dispense the pill.

+(SRS 02): A reminder notification shall be sent in 5 minutes if the patient has not taken their medication.

+(SRS 03): A counter shall keep track of the number of pills left in the dispenser and alert the patient and provider when there is 1 week of medication left for the user.
+The counter subtracts the pill amount every time the stepper motor dispenses the pill.
+When the RFID is used, the counter resets to the maximum number of pills.

+(SRS 04): A schedule shall be set by the provider to send reminders for taking pills.

+(SRS 05): A boolean value should store information about whether the pill was picked up from the load cell.

 ### Understanding Starter Code

 #### 1. What does “InitializeSerialConsole()” do?
 In said function, what is “cbufRx” and “cbufTx”?
 What type of data structure is it?